 Father Noah's Ark: April 8, 1933, Wilfred Jackson: The "building the ark" music is an adaptation of Beethoven's Contradanse in C Major, Wo O 14 No. 1.

-Three Little Pigs: May 27, 1933, Burton Gillett: Featuring the namesake characters and the Big Bad Wolf; includes the iconic song "Who's Afraid of the Big Bad Wolf?"
-Academy Award for Best Animated Short Film.
+Three Little Pigs: May 27, 1933, Burton Gillett: Featuring the namesake characters and the Big Bad Wolf; includes the iconic song "Who's Afraid of the Big Bad Wolf?", and won the Academy Award for Best Animated Short Film.
 One of The 50 Greatest Cartoons.

 Old King Cole: July 29, 1933, David Hand